MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 ## Filter with the contains function

-Use the JMESPath `contains` function to select objects.
+You can use the JMESPath `contains` function to refine your results returned in the query.
-In this case, select the VMs in a specific resource group.
+In this example the results will limit the VMs returned to those in a specific resource group.

 ```azurecli
 az vm list \
   --query "[?contains(resourceGroup,'myRg')].{ resource: resourceGroup, name: name }"
 ```

-In this case, select the VMs that have the vmSize 'Standard_DS1'.
+With this example the results will return the VMs that have the vmSize 'Standard_DS1'.

 ```azurecli
 az vm list \